piotrszleg/duck/notes.md

 ## TODO:
+- dot paths and square brackets syntax
+- not and minus
-- scope inheritance
+- more comments
 - replace table with vector in function call
-- not and minus
+- fix gc

 ## POINTERS:
 **&** - returns pointer to it's operand